MansNotMike/MNM_Notify/README.md

 # MNM_Notify

 <b>Info</b><br>
-MNM Notify is a replacement for any 3D Text or notifications when inside a marker.
+MNM Notify is a very simple replacement for any 3D Text or notifications when inside a marker.
 Feel free to edit / modify this.
 Be kind and provide some credits.
 This is my first release so don't be a dick :)